yuxumin/PoinTr/DATASET.md

 ### ShapNet55/34

 We propose two more challenging benchmarks ShapeNet-55 and ShapeNet-34 with more diverse incomplete point clouds that can better reflect the real-world scenarios to promote future research.
 Our dataset is based on [ShapeNetCore](https://shapenet.org/).
 Compared to existing datasets like PCN, ShapeNet-55 considers more diverse tasks (i.e., upsampling and completion of point cloud), more diverse categories (i.e., from 8 categories to 55 categories), more diverse viewpoints (i.e., from 8 viewpoints to all possible viewpoints) and more diverse levels of incompleteness (i.e., missing 25% to 75% points of the groundtruth point clouds).
-We also propose to benchmark the completion perfomance on objects from unseen categories with ShapeNet-34.
+We also propose to benchmark the completion performance on objects from unseen categories with ShapeNet-34.

 ![dataset](fig/dataset.png)